 The words labyrinth and maze are often used interchangeably, but in practice they are not the same.
 While both are composed of circular paths leading towards a center, there is one key difference: where the maze has many paths, the labyrinth has only one.

 Mazes are multicursal, meaning they are made up of multiple paths and directions.
 Many also have more than one entrance and exit.
-The Longleat maze, with nearly 2 miles of paths to choose from, is the largest in Britain.
+The Longleat maze, with nearly two miles of paths to choose from, is the largest in Britain.
 Constructed of 16,000 clipped English yews, it can take anywhere from 20 to 90 minutes to complete.

 Clearly, solving mazes like Longleat takes patience, focus and the ability to remember each twist, turn and blind alley.
 In my case, this proved very frustrating.